 Child(ren) includes everyone under the age of 18.
-On the whole, this will apply to pupils of our setting; however, the policy will extend to visiting children and students from other establishments, for example, during work experience.
+On the whole, this will apply to pupils of our setting; however, the policy will extend to visiting children and students from other establishments

 Parents refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents.